 The markup and scripts that are created at run time will be valid for most browsers.
 ASP.NET pages and server controls render markup that is XHTML 1.1–compatible.
 Most browsers now target standards rather than supporting browser-specific tags, specifically XHTML.
 Because XHTML output is compatible with most browsers, the markup rendered at run time by the page and controls will be valid.

-For more information, see XHTML Standards in Visual Studio and ASP.NET.
+For more information, see ASP.NET and XHTML.

 Specifying a target browser controls not just validation, but the list of tags and attributes that are available in IntelliSense.
 For example, the Internet Explorer 3.02 schema does not offer style attributes because Internet Explorer 3.02 does not support them.
 Similarly, the XHTML 1.0 Transitional schema does not offer the <font> tag because <font> tags are deprecated in XHTML.